nicolas-steenhout/artjourney/_posts/2025-11-07-osprey-dip-pen.md

 This image is a composite between a couple photos of mine: The osprey, and the sunflowers.
 And imagination - all the rest.

 I'm actually happy with it.
 It's far from perfect, but it looks all right and it tells me I'm starting to "click" with dip pens and ink.
+Also, I think adding a touch of color was a nice thought!

 ## Other Ink drawings